 Conclusion

-The short answer is yes, robot vacuums can work on uneven floors, but their performance depends on the technology they use and the severity of the unevenness.
+The short answer is yes — robot vacuums can work on uneven floors, including rough surfaces and raised edges.
+Their performance largely depends on suction power, wheel design, and how well the sensors adapt to transitions between different floor types.
 High-end models with advanced sensors, height-adjustable brushes, and powerful navigation systems can handle minor irregularities with ease.

 However, if your floor is heavily uneven, with large gaps or significant height differences, even the best robot vacuums may struggle.
 It’s important to match the right vacuum, like the Narwal robot vacuum, to your specific floor type to get the best performance.